halaalanzi/Cardiovascular-Disease-Classification-Project/Proposal/README.md

 Through this project we want to build a model to predict the patient's condition based on many features related to the patient.

 ## Goals
-- Build a classification model to predict the patient's condition.
+- Build a classification model to predict the patient's condition based on medical examination for the patient.
 - Choose the model that give us the best prediction.